A Coq Mechanization of JavaScript Regular Expression Semantics: A Shallow-Embedded Coq Mechanization of JavaScript Regexes

-We first present in \cref{subsec:imperative} our solution to encode the potentially failing operations used by the ECMAScript pseudocode in a pure Coq implementation.
-Some operations are even \emph{non-local}: they refer to the parent or siblings of the current AST node.
-We propose an adequate zipper encoding in \cref{subsec:nonlocal}.
+We start by presenting our solution to encode the potentially failing operations used by the ECMAScript pseudocode as a pure Coq implementation in \cref{subsec:imperative}.
+Some operations are even \emph{nonlocal}: they refer to the parent or siblings of the current AST node: we propose an adequate zipper encoding in \cref{subsec:nonlocal}.
 Another issue when defining Coq functions is that Coq enforces termination.
-In \cref{subsec:termination}, we show how we encoded the loops and recursive functions used in the standard.
+In \cref{subsec:termination}, we show how we encoded the loops and recursive functions used in the standard with a fuel parameter.

+Our monadic encoding, zipper, and fuel parameter are simple and time-tested solutions that ensure a low barrier of entry to our Coq mechanization.
+We converged on them after trying various other solutions, including encoding the termination and absence of failures with dependent types, and finally choosing the most straightforward encodings to update and reuse.

-\subsection{Faithfully encoding potentially failing pseudocode in Coq}
+\subsection{Faithfully Encoding Potentially Failing Pseudocode in Coq}

 In various places, the specification makes use of language features that are not available in Gallina, the programming language of Coq.
 The most common ones are \emph{assertions} and other potentially \emph{failing} operations.
 Assertions are used extensively in the specification, but there is no such feature in Gallina.
 One possible solution would be to ignore assertions entirely.
 In fact, the ECMAScript standard itself states that: \begin{quotation} ``Such assertions are used to make explicit algorithmic invariants that would otherwise be implicit.
 Such assertions add no additional semantic requirements and hence need not be checked by an implementation.
 They are used simply to clarify algorithms.''~\cite[Section 5.2]{ecma_262}. \end{quotation}